fbpx

 4. There’s a serious change at home and the student decides to take on more responsibilities like working or taking care of younger siblings (e.g. a parent dies or moves to work somewhere else).
 We try to help them think through other options in these situations and offer additional temporary financial support if necessary, but sometimes their minds are made up or they have no other choice.

 CoEd purposefully selects students with the greatest need—if 100 percent of students graduated from the program, this would indicate that we were not choosing the students with the greatest need.
-Read on to learn more about what our students are up against.
+Read on to learn more about what the students in our program are up against.

-We will notify you if your student and their family have decided to leave the program, but due to confidentiality, we may not be able to disclose specific details as to why.
+We will notify you if the student you sponsor and their family have decided to leave the program, but due to confidentiality, we may not be able to disclose specific details as to why.
 We will automatically assign you another student in need of a sponsor and pass that information along to you.

 What are the barriers to student success in Guatemala?